pojntfx/multiplex/README.md

 ![Initial start screen with link entered](./docs/link-entered.png)

-Note that Vintangle will prompt you to install the [mpv media player](https://mpv.io/) if you don't already have it installed; to continue, please do so:
+Note that Multiplex will prompt you to install the [mpv media player](https://mpv.io/) if you don't already have it installed; to continue, please do so:

 <p align="center">
   <img alt="Prompt to install mpv" src="./docs/install-mpv.png" />